Articles & Videos

 Games are always a great way to engage and motivate students.
 A simple game can provide lots of learning and help to reinforce concepts while students have fun.

-Many Sound Waves games only require a short amount of time but they can provide valuable insights into phonemes, graphemes and spelling.
+Many Sound Waves Literacy games only require a short amount of time but they can provide valuable insights into phonemes, graphemes and spelling.
 Below we have outlined a few of our favourites that you might like to try with students if you haven’t done so already.

 1. Find It First